 Johnny FRIEDLAENDER was born in Pless / Upper Silesia in 1912.
-From 1928 attendance at the Academy of Fine Arts in Breslau, master class for painting with Otto Mueller.
-First drafts for etchings and lithographs emerge.
-1930 relocation to Dresden and first participation in exhibitions.
+From 1928, he attended the Academy of Fine Arts in Breslau, master class for painting with Otto Mueller.
+He created his first designs for etchings and lithographs.
+In 1930, he moved to Dresden and his first exhibitions followed.
 1933 internment.
 1936 escape and emigration to Czechoslovakia.
 After an exhibition in The Hague, the artist left Holland and reached Paris as a political refugee.
-In 1939 there was another arrest and internment.
-1944 return to Paris.
-From now on he devotes himself more and more to etching.
-1952 acceptance of French citizenship.
-In 1966 he took up painting again, the first pictures were taken since 1940.
-1966/67 professorship at the Salzburg Summer Academy.
-After a lively exhibition activity and numerous trips, the artist died in Paris in 1992.
+In 1939, he was arrested and interned again.
+He returned to Paris in 1944.
+From then on, he devoted himself more and more to etching.
+He was granted French citizenship in 1952.
+He took up painting again in 1966, producing his first paintings since 1940.
+In 1966/67 he was appointed professor at the Salzburg Summer Academy.
+After a busy exhibition schedule and numerous trips, the artist died in Paris in 1992.
 1977 — first exhibition in the gallery Welz.

 Johnny FRIEDLAENDER was born in Pless / Upper Silesia in 1912.
-From 1928 attendance at the Academy of Fine Arts in Breslau, master class for painting with Otto Mueller.
-First drafts for etchings and lithographs emerge.
-1930 relocation to Dresden and first participation in exhibitions.
+From 1928, he attended the Academy of Fine Arts in Breslau, master class for painting with Otto Mueller.
+He created his first designs for etchings and lithographs.
+In 1930, he moved to Dresden and his first exhibitions followed.
 1933 internment.
 1936 escape and emigration to Czechoslovakia.
 After an exhibition in The Hague, the artist left Holland and reached Paris as a political refugee.
-In 1939 there was another arrest and internment.
-1944 return to Paris.
-From now on he devotes himself more and more to etching.
-1952 acceptance of French citizenship.
-In 1966 he took up painting again, the first pictures were taken since 1940.
-1966/67 professorship at the Salzburg Summer Academy.
-After a lively exhibition activity and numerous trips, the artist died in Paris in 1992.
+In 1939, he was arrested and interned again.
+He returned to Paris in 1944.
+From then on, he devoted himself more and more to etching.
+He was granted French citizenship in 1952.
+He took up painting again in 1966, producing his first paintings since 1940.
+In 1966/67 he was appointed professor at the Salzburg Summer Academy.
+After a busy exhibition schedule and numerous trips, the artist died in Paris in 1992.
 1977 — first exhibition in the gallery Welz.

 ← back to archive list